D2KLab/botcycle/README.md

 # BotCycle

 BotCycle offers personalized recommendations of bike availabilities and contextual information of a city through a natural interaction via a chatbot.

+## Modules

+The module `brain` receives and sends messages and is the main component of the bot

+The module `nlu` contains some experiments on Natural Language Understanding.
+For the moment it is standalone and not used by the `brain` module.

 ## Required libraries